Prison Education Program

 Testimonials for this guide:

-- Rontrail, in prison in Florida
+- Diante, in prison in Illinois

 I learned more from this guide than I have from a lot of the computer books I have been reading.
 This course was very good because they won't teach anything about computers here in prison.
 Thank you for all the work in putting this all together, and I look forward to my next lesson.
 Every day I love to learn.